Ohver822/McDonaldsMenuAnalysis/README.md

 **Tools used for analysis:** Excel, SQL and Tableau.

 **Goal:** The goal of this project is to conduct a exploratory analysis of the nutritional elements within the McDonald's menu.
-The focus is to pinpoint the highest calorie items exceeding 750 calories, and see if the calorie value indicates that all other nutrtional components contain high values as well.
+The focus is to pinpoint the highest calorie items, and see if the calorie value indicates that all other nutrtional components contain high values as well.

-**Metric:** The metric used for this project is going to be based on the calorie intake and meal consumption reccomended by the World Health Orginzation.
-Accoridng to the World Health Orginzaiton, the recommended calorie intake for Men is 2,500 calories and for women is 2,000 calories, divded across three balanced meals daily.
-Based on these reccomendedations I will use Excel to retrieve the metric value that will be used for this analysis.
-Metirc Formula =(AVERAGE(2500,2000)/3)
-Metric for this analysis: **750 calories**

 **Questions to answer:**